-HBO Max also brings a new series to the list with Julia, which just premiered this past March 2022 and was renewed for a second season in the months following.
+HBO Max also brings a new series to the list with Julia, which just premiered in March 2022 and was renewed for a second season in the months following.

-The simple name as a title may seem casual for some, but those in the food industry will recognize it right away.
+The simple name as a title may seem casual to some, but those in the food industry will recognize it right away.

 The series will cover her fame and work, particularly on how her shows changed the genre of cooking on TV!